Introduction

 The Destiination Address is a 6-byte (or 48-bit) field that follows the Preamble, within the Ethernet frame.

 Whenever an Ethernet station transmits an Ethernet frame to one (or more other stations), the Destination Address identifies the intended recipient or recipients of this Ethernet frame.
-In other words, the Desitination address identifies which station should receive this Ethernet frame.
+In other words, the Destination address identifies which station should receive this Ethernet frame.

 Figure 1 shows an illustration of the IEEE 802.3 (Basic) Ethernet frame, with the Destination Address highlighted.